 I guess Joni Mitchell

-Was pretty right on,
+was pretty right on,

 When she said

-That we’ll never know
+that we’ll never know

-What we’ve got until it’s gone.
+until it’s gone.

-But does that mean
+Does that mean

-We don’t usually appreciate our A, B or C
+we don’t usually appreciate our A, B or C

-Until they’re taken from us?
+until they’re taken from us?

-But does this have to be true?
+I ask – does this have to be true?

 Can you possibly imagine

-That this has happened to you…?
+that this has happened to you…?

-In the flash of a moment
+In the flash of a moment,

-The picture perfect sky
+the picture perfect sky

-Cracks into millions of tiny pixels.
+cracks into millions of tiny pixels.

 The sun boils, blisters,

-Pops and oozes dry,
+Pops and oozes dry.

 The sedatory crash of the ocean waves

-Turns to high-pitched wails,
+Turns to high-pitched wails.